peter interview featured image

 fine art portrait photographer work

-Ans.
-Always have a camera with you – there have been several times when I have seen things and I really wish I had had a camera to record it.
+Always have a camera with you -there have been several times when I’ve seen things and people I really wished I had a camera to record.

 Conclusion: